11 Asana Alternatives to Try for Project Management in 2024

 Despite its robust feature set, Asana has a steep learning curve.
 Users have this common complaint.
 The abundance of features and complex design can make onboarding challenging.
 Although Asana provides onboarding modals and tooltips, they may not be implemented effectively, leading to a less intuitive learning experience.

-2. Doesn’t scale well
+2. Doesnā€™t scale well

-3. Pricy plans
+3. Costly pricing plans

-4. Reporting and visibility constraints
+4. Limited reporting and visibility options

 While Asana offers some reporting and analytics features, they are not as robust as some users may prefer.
 The colorful graphs are visually appealing but lack detailed insights.
-Additionally, Asana does not provide shared saved reports, which means that each user must rebuild or duplicate reports individually.
-The calendar view also doesn’t display subtasks, and it doesn’t offer Gantt chart but instead the Timeline view, so setting up dependencies can be manual and challenging.
+Additionally, Asana does not provide shared saved reports, meaning each user must rebuild or duplicate reports individually.
+The calendar view also doesn’t display subtasks and doesnā€™t offer a Gantt chart but instead the Timeline view, so setting up dependencies can be manual and challenging.

-5. Can’t assign tasks to multiple users
+5. Cannot assign tasks to multiple users

 Assigning tasks to multiple users can be a hurdle in Asana.
 The platform doesn’t allow project managers to assign tasks to more than one user.
 This limitation makes collaboration difficult, potentially causing confusion around accountability and leading to duplicate tasks.
 However, it’s worth noting that you can adjust your notification settings to reduce email clutter.

-6. Does not offer 24/7 customer support
+6. 24/7 customer support is not available

-1. ProofHub
+1.Ā ProofHub

 ProofHub- Best for project management & collaboration